Effectiveness and delivery of the WORKWELL programme in the UK

 In addition, the programme also includes psychological and disclosure support, workplace visits and employer liaison (as applicable).

-The main outcomes the trial will look at include presenteeism, work status, absenteeism, self-confidence about work efficacy, and other work productivity measures.
-These outcomes will be assessed at 0 (baseline), 6 and 12 months by means of s self-completed questionnaire.
-The primary outcome is the Work Limitations Questionnaire-25 (measuring presenteeism as a summed score) at 12 months, including additional cost-effectiveness analysis.
+The main outcomes the trial looked at included presenteeism, work status, absenteeism, self-confidence about work efficacy, and other work productivity measures.
+These outcomes were assessed at 0 (baseline), 6 and 12 months by means of s self-completed questionnaire, with a further follow up at 3 years.
+The primary outcome was the Work Limitations Questionnaire-25 (measuring presenteeism as a summed score) at 12 months, including additional cost-effectiveness analysis.

-As part of the trial process, we will also conduct individual interviews with some participants which will aim to provide a deeper understanding of the needs of working people with inflammatory arthritis, in order to better design support services to help them stay in work.
+As part of the trial process, we also conducted individual interviews with some participants to provide a deeper understanding of the needs of working people with inflammatory arthritis, in order to better design support services to help them stay in work.

 WORKWELL DIGITAL

-In addition to the RCT, we are working with a Patient and Public Involvement (PPI) panel to create a brand-new online platform to increase people with inflammatory arthritis’ access to the WORKWELL programme.
-This work is supported by a highly skilled and experienced digital partners to design the online components to ensure these are engaging, easy to use and accessible to all from variety of devices e.g., tablets and mobile phones.
+Working with a Patient and Public Involvement (PPI) panel we have now created a brand-new online platform to increase people with inflammatory arthritis’ access to the WORKWELL programme.
+This work was supported by a highly skilled and experienced digital partners to design the online components to ensure these are engaging, easy to use and accessible to all from variety of devices e.g., tablets and mobile phones.

-The design and content of this online platform is further informed by the extensive qualitative interviews conducted in the process evaluation of the WORKWELL programme, in order to understand the needs of working people with inflammatory arthritis to support them staying at work.
+The design and content of this online platform was further informed by extensive qualitative interviews conducted in the process evaluation of the WORKWELL programme, in order to understand the needs of working people with inflammatory arthritis to support them staying at work.

 WORKWELL RCT

-The WORKWELL RCT is now completed, and the data analysis and the 3-year follow-up data collection is in progress.
+The WORKWELL RCT is now completed, and data analysis and the 3-year follow-up data collection is also complete.

 Publications